 It all depends on the age of the baby: a newborn baby will need more diaper changes than an older baby, mostly every 2 hours.
 That makes 12 diapers per day.
 We recommend having at least 24 diapers/prefolds in your stack so that you only need to launder them every other day.
+Having 36 diapers is even better, as it will extend the livespan of each diaper since they aren't washed as frequently.
 You can start with approximately 6 diaper covers which you can rotate between wearing so they can air out.
 They only need to be washed if stained or smelly.

 Once your baby is about 10 months old he/she won't wetten or soil diapers as often anymore, reducing diaper changes to approx. every 3 hours.
 Meaning diaper usage cuts down to 8-10 diapers per day.